Home / South Africa

 Day 9 and 10

-Spend the next two days immersed in the wilderness of Addo Elephant Park.
+Spend the next two days exploring Addo Elephant Park.
 On one day, take a self-drive safari — you can explore most of the park on your own, and a regular car is just fine.
-Pack a lunch and enjoy a picnic surrounded by nature.
-The elephants here are the stars of the show.
+Pack a lunch and enjoy a picnic surrounded by nature and the animals.

 On another day, join a guided game drive.
-The experienced guides will help you spot wildlife you might miss on your own and share fascinating insights about the animals.
+The experienced guides will help you spot wildlife you might miss on your own and they often share fascinating insights about the animals.

 Day 11